Prospective Graduate Students

 Graduate students are expected to pursue their own research questions tied to themes of ecophysiology, community ecology, and global change ecology.
 Because of this, I expect you to provide ideas and interests for future work as part of your graduate application.

 Please contact me well in advance of the deadline so we have time to get to know each other and discuss your ideas.
 I encourage prospective graduate students to apply for internal and national fellowships.
 Please email me your CV (email@example.com) in addition to submitting the graduate interest form prior to your official application to the FSU Biology.
 You can view application info about the graduate program in FSU Biology here.
 I accept applications through FSU Biology in the Ecology and Evolution research area.

-Undergraduates.
-There are typically opportunities for 1-2 students each semester and additional opportunities over the summer.
+Interested undergraduates must fill out the undergraduate/volunteer application form.
 I require 2 consecutive semesters for DIS students.
-Contact me if you're interested.
-Please include a CV that lists which science courses you have taken and brief statement about which research area you'd like to get involved in and why.
 I accept DIS students in Biology, Environmental Science, Oceanography, and Geology, but note different deadlines for paperwork in each department.

 I encourage graduate students and postdocs to apply for fellowship funding, regardless of any funded opportunities available.
 The application process helps to formalize the development of research ideas and independent funding increases the flexibility of your research and how you spend your time.